GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 ### First Paint {: #fp-metric }

 {% Aside %}
-""First Paint reports the time when the browser first rendered after navigation.
+"First Paint reports the time when the browser first rendered after navigation.
 This excludes the default background paint, but includes non-default background paint.
 This is the first key moment developers care about in page load - when the browser has started to render the page."

 <cite><a href="https://w3c.github.io/paint-timing/#first-paint">Paint Timing API</a></p></cite>
 {% endAside %}